Career and Educational Planning Workshops

 Building bridges: networking and campus resources for returning adult students

 Are you a new or returning adult student at UW-Madison?
 Take advantage of this free orientation workshop to learn about campus libraries, student financial aid, learning support, computer resources, and more.
-Learn more.
+No fee.
+Learn more/register.

 Nuts and bolts of returning to school